SettingsCustom Domains

 Removing a domain

 Open the domain's menu in Settings → Domain and choose Remove.
-Your blog reverts to your .nashra.ai subdomain.
-Sending identities tied to the domain are deactivated.
+Your site reverts to your .nashra.ai subdomain, and sending falls back to Nashra's shared sending domain.